Heading Out of Mt Gambier, South Australia - Cycling Across Australia

 HentyBay Beachfront campsite, Victoria

-There are a couple of campgrounds identified by WikiCamps in the area.
+WikiCamps identified a couple of campgrounds in the area.
 The first one we got to was Dutton Way Caravan Park.
-We took one look at it, and the surrounding area, and rode straight on.
-When we arrived at the Henty Bay Beachfront Holiday Park we were glad we did.
-It has a lovely outlook, grassy sites, good amenities, a well equipped camp kitchen and a bar/restaurant that does meals at night.
+We took one look at it and the surrounding area and rode straight on.
+When we arrived at the Henty Bay Beachfront Holiday Park, we were glad we did.
+It has a lovely outlook, grassy sites, good amenities, a well-equipped camp kitchen, and a bar/restaurant that does meals at night.
 The new managers are friendly and helpful.
-We were able to check into their bunk house for $30 per person.
+We could check into their bunkhouse for $30 per person.
 Being off-season meant we had the whole building to ourselves.
 The bunkhouse is extremely comfortable.
-Brand new mattresses, a lovely lounge area and a big well-equipped kitchen make for a cozy stay.
-It would be a great facility for families who want to go on a camping holiday together but don’t have their own gear.
-The food in the restaurant is extremely reasonable and we sat up to great value $8 pizzas for dinner while we played music DVD’s from the 80’s.
+Brand-new mattresses, a lovely lounge area, and a big, well-equipped kitchen make for a cozy stay.
+It would be an excellent facility for families who want to go on a camping holiday together but don’t have their own gear.
+The food in the restaurant is highly reasonable, and we sat up to great value $8 pizzas for dinner while we played music DVDs from the 80s.

 Looking out Henty Beach, Victoria - Cycling Across Australia